From Rookie to Pro: How to Become a Videographer That Matters

 They acknowledge that human audiences do not "pixel peep" at the footage, unlike many photographers and video shooters.
 Audiences are there to get a positive experience from watching the video.

-Research indicates that the average viewer is more concerned with the overall viewing experience than scrutinizing technical details.
+Research studies indicate that average viewers are more concerned with the overall viewing experience than scrutinizing technical details.
 This suggests that the context and content of the video are more important to the audience than resolution or pixel quality.

 In other words, audiences value storytelling and emotional engagement over minute technical details.